CogComp/open-eval/learner/tutorials/eclipse.md

     Annotator annotator = new ToyPosAnnotator();

     // We will have our server listen on port 5757 and pass it our toy annotator
-    // Tell the client to request batches with 50 instances Server server = new Server(5757, new ServerPreferences(10000, 50), annotator);
+    // Tell the client to request batches with 50 instances, the first number can be ignored for now Server server = new Server(5757, new ServerPreferences(0, 50), annotator);

     // We have no more work to do, so we will use the executeInstance method to start and keep our Server alive fi.iki.elonen.util.ServerRunner.executeInstance(server);